pablo-clueless/Let-s-Chat/README.md

 If you find bugs in the code or suggestions for features, please raise a issue for it.

 ### Make it work ⚡
-Feel free to fork and work on it on you end.
+Feel free to fork and work on it on your end.